axel3416/sadoj-website/README.md

 # San Andreas Department of Justice Website

-On windows, follow these installation instructions:
+On Windows, follow these installation instructions:

 1. Copy files to your machine.
 2. Open cmd.exe